Chung Keng Quee: Funerary

 "Kapitan of Perak, Chung Keng Quee from Tseng-ch'eng, appointed by Imperial patent of the Ch'ing Emperor as Tzu-cheng ta-fu, rewarded with the Peacock Feather, and Expectant Intendant of a Circuit of the fourth rank, and of his wife Lady Cheng, nee Ch'en, with the personal name Yii-yin and the posthumous name Chao-i appointed by Imperial patent as Third Rank Shu-jen, set up by nine sons, six daughters, twelve grandsons, and six granddaughters of the deceased."

-Lee, Eng Kew (Ah Kew The Digger) named his book about Taiping and its historical figures, Yi Guo (which literally means "to move country"), words derived from the inscriptions on the grave of Chung, Keng Quee.

 Although he died in December 1901, he was only laid in his final resting place in 1904.
-On Sunday 11 May 1902 (almost five months after he left this world), his remains were removed from Hye Kee Chan (29 Church Street) and placed in a temporary vault awaiting his final interment.
+On 11 May 1902, almost five months after his death, his remains were removed from Hye Kee Chan and placed in a temporary vault awaiting his final interment.
 The funeral procession from home to the family graveyard made up of people on foot and on rickshaws was reported to have been over a mile long and included several hundred Europeans catered to by Messrs Sarkies Brothers.
 Security was personally supervised by the CPO of Penang.
 The Straits Times reported that his funeral procession took an hour and a half to pass a fixed point.

-Taiping Lake Gardens
+Honours

+For his many acts of greatness the Manchu Qing dynasty Imperial government in 1894 conferred on him the title of "Mandarin, Second Rank" retrospectively for three generations.
+This meant that Chung, his father, Chung Hsing Fah, and his grandfather, Chung,Tung Lin, the last two posthumously, simultaneously became Mandarins of the Second Rank.
+In line with his elevation, he then adopted the fancy name of 慎之 (Sheng Chih).

+Legacy

 One of his mining pools was donated for public use and is today the Taiping Lake Gardens.
 The work began in the early eighteen eighties.
 By 1893, a large area comprising swamps and abandoned mining pools was drained, levelled, planted and fenced for a public garden in Taiping.
 In 1911, it was considered to be perhaps the most beautiful of any gardens in the then Federated Malay States.